Help Protect and Restore the Mississippi River

 - FMR's works with youth, corporate, church and community groups to mark storm drains with educational messages about how they connect to the river.
 (Oil, leaves and other pollutants travel straight into the river via our storm drains — unfiltered!)
 It's fun and educational with all supplies provided.
 Learn more and schedule your outing.

 - FMR offers bird hikes, workshops, educational tours and other events to inspire and support local river stewardship.
 Visit our events calendar to find out about upcoming educational and interpretive events.

 - Watch our half-hour documentary about how our local stretch of the Mississippi River was designated a national park.
 Check out Rebirth online and share it with friends and family.

-- Learn more about the health of today's river in the State of the River Report.
+- Learn more about the river's health in the 2016 State of the River Report.
 While you're there, check out the companion stewardship, policy and teacher's guides to help protect the river by educating others.